New Zealand head tax

 New Zealand imposed a poll tax on Chinese immigrants during the 19th and early 20th centuries.
 The poll tax was effectively lifted in the 1930s following the invasion of China by Japan, and was finally repealed in 1944.
-Following efforts to recognise its impact, an apology for the tax was issued in English and Mandarin under prime minister Helen Clark in 2002, and was later delivered in Cantonese in 2023.
+Following efforts to recognise its impact, an apology for the tax was issued in English and Mandarin under Prime Minister Helen Clark in 2002, and was later delivered in Cantonese in 2023.

 History

 Although Chinese immigrants were invited to New Zealand by the Dunedin Chamber of Commerce, prejudice against them quickly led to calls for restrictions on immigration.
 Following the example of anti-Chinese poll taxes enacted by California in 1852 and by Australian states in the 1850s, 1860s and 1870s, John Hall's government passed the Chinese Immigration Act 1881.
 This imposed a £10 tax per Chinese person entering New Zealand, and permitted only one Chinese immigrant for every 10 tons of cargo.
-Richard Seddon's government increased the tax to £100 per head in 1896, and tightened the other restriction to only one Chinese immigrant for every 200 tons of cargo.
+Richard Seddon's government increased the tax to £100 per head in 1896 and tightened the other restriction to only one Chinese immigrant for every 200 tons of cargo.

 The poll tax was waived in 1934 by the Minister of Customs, following Imperial Japan's invasion of Manchuria, and the Act was finally repealed in 1944.

 Impact of the head tax

-By 1930, an estimated 4500 people paid the poll tax, raising over £300,000 (worth about NZD47 million in 2022).
+By 1930, an estimated 4500 people paid the poll tax, raising over £300,000 (worth about NZ$47 million in 2022).